The science

 Science

-Odor cues presented during learning and replayed during slow-wave sleep significantly enhanced hippocampus-dependent declarative memories.
+Odor cues during slow-wave sleep prompt declarative memory consolidation

 Rudoy et al. (2009)